Sourdough Pizza Crust

 • Dump the dough onto a floured surface, do not knead.
 Using a bench scraper or sharp knife, cut the dough into 2 equal pieces.
 Form each piece into a tight ball by cupping the dough in the palms your hands and moving the dough in a circular motion.
 This is a soft dough so this step will help make forming and moving the pizza easier.
 Cover the dough and allow it to rest for 20 minutes.
 If the ball flattens right away and the dough still seems very soft, form the ball again and give it another 20 minutes.

-• Meanwhile, if you're baking the pizza in the oven preheat to 500 °F. If you have a pizza stone preheat that too.
-If you're
+• Meanwhile, preheat the oven to 500 °F. If you have a pizza stone preheat that too.
+You can also bake pizza on the grill.

 • Using the tips of your fingers, gently flatten and press the dough into a disc.
 Use your fingers to stretch the dough into a 12-14” "round.
 You can also try to drape the dough over your two fists and pull from the edges to slowly enlarge it to a 12" round.
 Avoid using a rolling pin because you don't want to deflate all the air bubbles in the dough.
 Visit this page to see step by step photos of how to shape pizza dough by hand.